sumaris-net/sumaris-doc/architecture/core/index.md

 #### package `model`

 This package defines `Entity` which represents the underlying database model.
-Each `Entity` represents a business concept (e.g., `Department` represents an organism, `CoastalStructureType` a typology of structure).
+Each `Entity` represents a business concept (e.g., `Department` represents an organism, `Location` a location, etc.).

 The attributes of an `Entity` class allow configuring the columns of the associated table and its constraints (non-null, etc.)